 - Improve the livelihood of and bring self-sufficiency to those who struggle to access finance

-- Bring about self-sufficiency through the establishment of SMMEs, Franchises and Agro-processing with a focus on growing clusters of co-operatives and extending the value chain.
+- Bring about self-sufficiency through the establishment of SMMEs, Franchises and Agribusiness with a focus on growing clusters of co-operatives and extending the value chain.

 The Masisizane Fund has a specific focus on black-owned businesses, women, youth and people with disabilities.
 Our work is concentrated in under-developed areas of South Africa, including its rural areas, small towns and townships, where businesses are typically seen as high risk and struggle to secure finance through traditional channels.
 It is our belief that these same enterprises can ignite whole local economies in creating jobs and kick-starting smaller, associated businesses – and that is why we are passionate in our support of them.